This site will look much better in a browser that supports web standards, but it is accessible to any browser or Internet device.

 “Could you not watch one hour with me?”

-"The best, the surest and the most effective way of establishing everlasting peace on the face of the earth is through the of Perpetual Adoration of the Blessed Sacrament."
+"The best, the surest and the most effective way of establishing everlasting peace on the face of the earth is through the Perpetual Adoration of the Blessed Sacrament."

 "In Eucharistic Adoration we meet the merciful love of God that passes through the Heart of Jesus Christ."